Fried chicken

-Fried chicken, also known as Southern fried chicken, is a dish consisting of chicken pieces that have been coated with seasoned flour or batter and pan-fried, deep fried, pressure fried, or air fried.
+Fried chicken, also called Southern fried chicken, is a dish consisting of chicken pieces that have been coated with seasoned flour or batter and pan-fried, deep-fried, pressure-fried, or air-fried.
 The breading adds a crisp coating or crust to the exterior of the chicken while retaining juices in the meat.
 Broiler chickens are most commonly used.

-The first dish known to have been deep fried was fritters, which were popular in the European Middle Ages.
-However, the Scottish were the first Europeans to deep fry their chicken in fat (though without seasoning).
-Meanwhile, many West African peoples had traditions of seasoned fried chicken (though battering and cooking the chicken in palm oil).
-Scottish frying techniques and West African seasoning techniques were combined by enslaved Africans and African Americans in the American South.
+The first dish known to have been deep-fried was fritters, which were popular in the European Middle Ages.
+However, the Scottish were the first to have been recorded as deep-frying their chicken in fat with breadcrumbs and seasonings, as evidenced by a recipe in a 1747 cookbook by Hannah Glasse and a 1773 diary entry describing fried chicken on the Isle of Skye.
+The first known recipe in the US did not contain the seasonings that were in the earlier Scottish recipe.
+There is an English cookbook from 1736 which mentions fried chicken, the "Dictionarium Domesticum", by Nathan Bailey, where it is called "a marinade of chickens".
+Meanwhile, in later years many West African peoples had traditions of seasoned fried chicken (though battering and cooking the chicken in palm oil).

 History

-The American English expression "fried chicken" was first recorded in the 1830s, and frequently appears in American cookbooks of the 1860s and 1870s.
+The expression "fried chicken" was first recorded in the 1830s, and frequently appears in American cookbooks of the 1860s and 1870s.
 The origin of fried chicken in the southern states of America has been traced to precedents in Scottish and West African cuisine.
-Scottish fried chicken was cooked in fat, but unseasoned; while West African fried chicken was seasoned, but battered and cooked in palm oil.
-Scottish frying techniques and African seasoning techniques were used in the American South by enslaved Africans.
+Scottish fried chicken was battered with seasonings and deep fried in lard and West African fried chicken added different seasonings, and was battered and cooked in palm oil.
+African seasoning techniques were used in the American South by enslaved Africans.

-Fried chicken provided some means of an independent economy for enslaved and segregated African-American women, who became noted sellers of poultry (live or cooked) as early as the 1730s.
+Fried chicken provided some means of an independent economy for enslaved and segregated African-American women, who became noted sellers of poultry (live or cooked) as early as the 1730s though this was cooked on a griddle.
 Because of the expensive nature of the ingredients, it was, despite popular belief, a rare dish in the African-American community reserved (as in Africa) for special occasions.